-Another great benefit is the big variety of situations when they can be used… Basically for almost anything, starting from a business plan, book summaries, to cake recipes or brainstorming sessions.
+Another great benefit is the big variety of situations when they can be used… Basically for almost anything, starting from a business plan, and book summaries, to cake recipes or brainstorming sessions.

 If we talk about the case of using a concept map/mind map app, you can benefit from real time collaboration.
 There are many software programs whose features include live collaboration.
 Some offer free trials or even a free version (like Mindomo) and you can test it.
-In other words, you can work along with other people to accomplish your goal together.
+In other words, you can work with other people to accomplish your goal together.
 “Teamwork makes the dream work”, they say.

 Differences: concept map vs mind map

 In many personal development books, you may find mind mapping tools as recommendations.

 You probably started to search more about mind mapping and you stumbled upon concept mapping.

 They are often mixed up and you may be confused.
 Firstly, they are two different types of diagrams.
 Secondly, to clarify this misunderstanding let’s see which are the differences:

 |Focuses on one concept|